KubeRocketCI/krci-portal/.krci-ai/data/custom/frontend-project-structure.md

 ## Core Architecture Principles

-- **Domain-Attached Organization**: All code is organized by domain/feature.
+- Domain-Attached Organization: All code is organized by domain/feature.
 Module-specific constants, components, and utilities must be placed within their respective modules rather than in shared/core directories.
-- **Clear Separation of Concerns**: Shared code lives in `core/`, while feature-specific code lives in `modules/`.
+- Clear Separation of Concerns: Shared code lives in `core/`, while feature-specific code lives in `modules/`.

 ## Root Directory Structure